AcceptBitcoinNZ/.github/profile/README.md

 Main areas are;
 1. Vitally important - Local meetup groups in every area and coordination between groups at the national level.
 Thanks to James@NZBitcoiners.org for a top notch job with this.
 2. Friendly outgoing pleb volunteers who are able to talk to merchants at a local level and explain the benefits to accepting bitcoin from a merchant perspective.
+Help set the merchant up, how to use Bitcoin and the Lightning network, from a merchant and customer perspective.
  * Another Payment rail, as backup at no additional cost
  * No payment fees (for the merchant)
  * No charge backs